mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ### How can I send User Profiles if I use Segment?
 Mixpanel is 100% compatible with Segment; just follow Segment's best practices.
 If you call the [`analytics.identify()`](https://segment.com/docs/connections/spec/identify/) method, Segment will create a User Profile in Mixpanel.
 You can learn more about our integration in Segment's [docs](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/#identify-user).

-### What does the Updated At property mean?
+### What does the Updated At ($last_seen) property mean?
 User Profiles are mutable, which means new ones can be added and existing ones can be updated or deleted.
-Mixpanel automatically maintains an Updated At property, which contains the last timestamp that a user profile was updated.
+Mixpanel automatically maintains an Updated At (`$last_seen`) property, which contains the last timestamp that a user profile was updated.
 Updated At does not change if the user does a new event; it only changes when the profile is updated.
 Updated At also does not change for profile updates made via the UI.